andrei572/samples/analytics.md

     };
     ```

-4. Finally, create the index by calling the `CreateAsync()` method of the `IIndexManager` interface and specify the workspace and the index object:
+4. Finally, create the index by calling the `CreateAsync()` method of the `IIndexManager` interface, and specify the workspace and the index object:

     ```csharp
     var newAnalyticsIndex = indexManager.CreateAsync(workspaceRef, indexDTO).GetAwaiter().GetResult();